Kingto89/ROMetrics/mmt/rometrics_mmt_threetofive.md

 * **Grade 5:** holds position against max resistance
 * **Grade 4:** holds against moderate resistance
 * **Grade 3:** full ROM against gravity, no resistance

+### Why Both Seated & Supine Positions Are Valid for Grades 3-5

+* Tibialis anterior is the prime mover (dorsiflexion + inversion).
+* The foot is not fully supported in a true gravity-eliminated plane.
+* The dorsum of the foot still has to lift against gravity.
+* You can apply standardized resistance in the correct line of pull (DF + inversion).

 ## Foot Inversion (Tibialis Posterior)